-If you’re building a web project, you need to know who to call to get what done, and what to expect.
-You wouldn’t call a carpenter to fix your car or a podiatrist to work on your heart, so don’t call a developer to market your goods a designer to plan your database or a marketer to build your project.
-You may need all the different people though, and here’s how they think, what they do, and how to effectively use them!
+If you’re building a web project, you need to know who to call to get different tasks done, and what to expect.
+Digital marketing and web designing are two different things.
+You wouldn’t call a carpenter to fix your car or a podiatrist to work on your heart, so don’t call a developer to market your goods or a designer to plan your database or a marketer to build your project.
+You are likely to need all these different people though, so here’s how they think, what they do, and how to effectively use them!

 A lot of people get these roles confused.
 They think that because someone can build a website or application, they must know how to market the system, and that is false.
 This article goes over the characteristics of digital marketers vs. developers & designers and it helps you understand who to hire for which jobs.

 If you’re looking to build a website, web-application, or app, you need to be sure you understand the different parts of your team.
-In this article, we are just talking about developers, designers, and digital marketers.
+In this article, we will focus on developers, designers, and digital marketers.

-Below is a list of all the team members often found on a full-service web-development, web-design, and digital marketing company.
-A lot of times one person will fill multiple roles, especially in a smaller company.
+Below is a list of all the team members often found on a full-service web-development, web-design, and digital marketing company:

 - Strategy & Planning